ourigen/dotfiles/README.md

 ## ⚙️ Configuration

-Here you will find the configuration for some of the software that I use
+Here you will find the configuration for some of the software that I use.
+Please don't clone the repository because things might break on your system.

 * sway
 * waybar